coders-info/modular-code/README.md

 Here’s how each of the mentioned principle fits into modular programming:

-### 1. Management over Production
+### 1. Management over Creation
-   - **Why to Use:** The emphasis on management rather than production ensures that codebases are well-organized and easy to navigate, making the development process more efficient and faster.
+   - **Why to Use:** The emphasis on management rather than **creation** ensures that codebases are well-organized and easy to navigate, making the development process more efficient and faster.
    - **How to Use:** Use a clear modular structure in which each module has one responsibility.
 Organize code repositories and document each module's functionality and interfaces.
-This helps not only with current production, but also with future management and scaling of the code base.
+This helps with future management and scaling of the source-code base.

 ### 2. Requirements over Expectations
    - **Why to Use:** Prioritizing requirements ensures that the modules developed will meet the actual needs of the users or system, instead of being based on developers' assumptions or expectations that may not align.
-   - **How to Use:** Start with a comprehensive requirements analysis and use it to define the scope and design of each module.
-Make sure you create test cases based on requirements rather than expectations to verify that the module works as expected.
+   - **How to Use:** Start with a comprehensive **requirements** analysis and use it to define the scope and design of each module.
+Make sure you create test cases based on **requirements** rather than expectations to verify that the module works as expected.

 ### 3. Reusability over Code Development
    - **Why to Use:** Focusing on reusability can significantly reduce development time and effort, as well as reduce the risk of errors because well-tested modules can be reused rather than rebuilt.